Xavier-J-Ortiz/better-databases-bloc/aggregate-functions/answers.md

 FROM cats
 ORDER BY intake_date;

-SELECT name, date
+SELECT id, date
 FROM adoptions
 ORDER BY date DESC
 LIMIT 5;

-SELECT name, gender, age
+SELECT name
 FROM cats
-WHERE gender = 'F' AND age > 2
+WHERE gender = 'F' AND age >= 2
 ORDER BY age DESC;

 SELECT donor, SUM(amount)